Short-crested monarch

 The short-crested monarch (Hypothymis helenae) is a species of bird in the family Monarchidae and one of the most attractive of all the monarch flycatchers.

 It is a brilliant ultramarine blue bird with the males having a black facial markings with an electric blue eyering and a short crest contrasted with a pearly white belly.
 It is endemic to the Philippines found on the islands of Luzon, Camiguin Norte, Polilio, Catanduanes, Samar, Dinagat and Mindanao.
 It is found in tropical moist lowland forest.
 It is threatened by habitat loss.
 Along with the Celestial monarch, It is one of the most sought after birds among birdwatchers.

 Description and taxonomy

-EBird describes the bird as "A fairly small bird of lowland and foothill forest understory.
-Male has deep-blue upperparts, head, and chest and a white belly.
-Told from Black-naped Monarch by its black mark between the eye and bill and from Celestial Monarch by its shorter, bushy crest.
-Female is told from other monarchs by its gray-blue upperparts.
-Song is a series of clear piping notes, increasing in volume.
-Also gives a 2- to 3-note call of sharp rasping notes with the first note higher-pitched."
+A small bird of lowland forest.
+Male is brilliant ultramarine blue and a white belly with a distinct electric blue eyering and black lores.
+This species exhibits sexual dimorphism - females are plainer grayish blue and have no eye ring.

 It is often seen in mixed species flocks along with other birds such as Blue-headed fantail, Rufous paradise flycatcher, Sulphur-billed nuthatch and other small forest birds.

+Its call is described as a series of high pitched and metallic series of 8-12 sylables in increasing loudness.
+It also has a raspy contact call.

 Alternate names for the short-crested monarch include the paradise flycatcher monarch and short-crested blue-monarch.